obsidiandynamics/zerolog/README.md

 ## Changing the location of `zlg.properties`
 The default location of `zlg.properties` can be overridden by setting the `zlg.default.config.uri` system property.
 The default URI is `cp://zlg.properties`, `cp://` denoting 'classpath'.
 Alternatively, a file system location can be specified with the `file://` scheme.

-When overriding the default file location, ideally the `zlg.default.config.uri` property is passed in as `-D...` JVM argument, ensuring that the logging subsystem is initialised correctly before first use.
+When overriding the default file location, ideally the `zlg.default.config.uri` property is passed in as a `-D...` JVM argument, ensuring that the logging subsystem is bootstrapped correctly before initial use.

 ## In-line configuration